xtuml/bridgepoint/doc-bridgepoint/notes/9316_project_terminator/9316_project_terminator.dnt.md

 -------------
 In BridgePoint, a masl project is represented by a BridgePoint project.
 Each masl project terminator is represented by a BridgePoint interface.
 In BridgePoint, any component that uses an interface contains the full interface definition.
-Each interface instance is represented in a port instance inside the component instance that uses.
+Each interface instance is represented in a port instance inside the component instance that uses it.
 A port in BridgePoint does not have to provide an implemenation of every opertion and signal for an interface, but it does contain the signature for every operation and signal available.
 It is here that masl and xtuml differ.
 When a masl project
 does not include a signature for a service specifed in the domain terminator it means that that masl domain implemenation